-How can the young-earth believer accommodate the evidence of this historical canyon?
+How can the young-earth hypothesis accommodate the evidence of this historical canyon?
 Before we attempt to answer that question there is some more evidence that puts constraints on that young-earth explanation that we must explore.

 All historical records suggest the Nile Valley appears as it does today

 This chronology is in stark contrast with all Egyptian scholars who place the origins of the Egyptian civilization at least a 1000 years older than the YEC timeline will allow.
-And this does not include the evidence of nomadic people living in Egypt well before the Egyptians (Billions of Stone Artifacts: Witness to the Ancient Occupation of the Saharan Desert).
+And this does not include the evidence of nomadic people living in Egypt well before the Egyptians (see: Billions of Stone Artifacts: Witness to the Ancient Occupation of the Saharan Desert).

 The Biblical record of the Nile River

 What can we learn from the Bible about the history of the Nile River?
 We know that Abraham, during a time of famine in the region of Palestine, traveled to Egypt to save his family.
 There he came to the Nile Valley and found a thriving civilization ruled by a Pharaoh.
 So we can be certain that the Nile Valley canyon was completely filled with sediments 200 years after Noah’s flood according to the YEC timeline.
-Furthermore, for the Egyptian civilization to have become well-established prior to Abraham’s arrival would have required significant time.
+Furthermore, for the Egyptian civilization to have become well-established prior to Abraham’s arrival would have required many generations to have passed.
 In the YEC timeline this is impossible since the Egyptians civilization could only have developed after the dispersal from Babel which, according to their timeline, occurred not more than 50 years before Abraham’s birth.
-Regardless, there is no doubt that the Nile Canyon was no where to be seen by those that first migrated to the region.
+Regardless, there is no doubt that the great Nile Canyon was no where to be seen by those that first migrated to the region.

 Did the Nile Valley canyon form during the Flood?

 We have already established that the Nile Valley canyon is an incision made deep into fossil bearing sedimentary rock and granite.
 YEC insist that the Noah’s Flood created all fossil-bearing sedimentary rocks.
-But if the rock that the canyon is eroded out of what was formed during the Flood how could the Flood, which covered the whole Earth erode a massive canyon at the same time?
+But if the rock that the canyon is eroded out of what was formed during the Flood how could the Flood, which covered the whole Earth, erode a massive canyon at the same time?

 A YEC approach to the Nile Valley canyon?